My Dying Bride: Feel the Misery and move to Nuclear Blast (2015–2019)

 On 18 September 2015, Feel the Misery was released, with eight tracks.
 In March 2017, the band signed with Nuclear Blast Records.
 The same year, drummer Dan Mullins left the band, and was replaced with Shaun Steels, who had been in the band from 1999 to 2006, and had played on A Map of All Our Failures in 2012 as a session member.

 In 2017, after cancelling four festival appearances, Aaron Stainthorpe explained that the band was working on a new album, and had therefore not disbanded.
+In fact, My Dying Bride signed a new contract with Nuclear Blast.
 In a My Dying Bride Facebook post on 18 September 2018, Aaron Stainthorpe explained that the band cancelled those shows due to the cancer of his 5-year-old daughter, who is presently in remission.

 On 4 December 2018, the band announced that Shaun Steels had been replaced by Jeff Singer due to "unresolvable drumming issues" and that the drum tracks for the new album had been completed by Singer.

-On 24 May 2019, the band released 'A Harvest of Dread', a deluxe 12-inch 92-page hardback book five-disc set of rarities, early works, previously unheard pre-production demos, band favorites, and live audio.
+On 24 May 2019, the band released A Harvest of Dread, a deluxe 12-inch 92-page hardback book five-disc set of rarities, early works, previously unheard pre-production demos, band favorites, and live audio.
 Also in 2019, Calvin Robertshaw had left My Dying Bride for a second time, and was replaced by Neil Blanchett on guitars.

-The Ghost of Orion (2020–present)
+The Ghost of Orion (2020–2023)

 My Dying Bride's 13th album, The Ghost of Orion, was released on 6 March 2020.
 It was released five years after their previous effort, Feel the Misery, which is the band's longest gap between studio albums to date.

 Beforehand, the album's first single, "Your Broken Shore", was released on 20 January, followed by a second single, "Tired of Tears", on 7 February.

 Later in 2020, the band released their 7th EP, Macabre Cabaret.